10 Winter Quilts to Warm Your Heart and Hearth

-Now that it’s officially winter, despite the fact that it’s felt like it for quite some time, we’ve decided to dig into some of our favorite winter patterns!
+Walking to the mailbox this morning I could see my breath puff out in small smoke signals in front of my face, my boots crunched in the sun-baked snow and sludge, and my mittened hands barely fit in the mail slot – yes, it’s officially winter.
+And to add some cozy to the cold, we’ve decided to dig into some of our favorite winter patterns!
 We found this blog post originally published in December of 2018 and immediately re-fell in love with all of these wonderfully wintry patterns.
 Some hearken to Christmas, but a majority of them simply represent winter beauty at it’s best.
 We hope you enjoy this collection of winter patterns and happy cozy quilting!

 It’s winter, that means that it’s a quilter’s busy season!
 It seems like a good time to share some cool, winter quilts—here are some of our favorite chilly designs.
 Grab a mug of something warm and tasty and enjoy!
 Oh!
 And, if you’re not in the mood/don’t have the time/looking for instant gratification, we’ve included a couple of small quilting projects, too.